-- Customer Messaging – Customer services teams will be overloaded with calls and emails in these times, so having key areas throughout your website that help mediate the influx of calls is key.
-In addition, any other supportive tools like live chat, daily status update webinars or other outreach programs such as targeted email campaigns can help alleviate the increased stress on customer service teams.
+- Customer Messaging – Customer service teams will be overloaded with calls and emails in these times, so having key areas throughout your website that help mediate the influx of calls is key.
+In addition, any other supportive tools like live chat, daily status update webinars, or other outreach programs such as targeted email campaigns can help alleviate the increased stress on customer service teams.

 This type of plan must be comprehensive, but it also MUST be actionable.
-Implementing some of the above-mentioned eCommerce features at the last minute isn’t realistic.
-The goal here is to have these feature functionalities already built, so when disaster occurs, key features can be enabled and acted upon in real time.
-Of course, there are situations where certain eCommerce functionalities can be built on short notice, but it isn’t ideal for the business nor the customer.
+Implementing some of the above-mentioned ecommerce features at the last minute isn’t realistic.
+The goal here is to have these feature functionalities already built, so when a disaster occurs, key features can be enabled and acted upon in real-time.
+Of course, there are situations where certain ecommerce functionalities can be built on short notice, but it isn’t ideal for the business nor the customer.
 Having the flexibility and agility to react quickly and enable site features will help to reduce customer frustrations and discomfort.

-Transparency in any business is vital, but during a time of crisis it’s never been more important.
+Transparency in any business is vital, but during a time of crisis, it’s never been more important.
 Even more so for B2B organizations in the distribution or manufacturing space, where customers have expectations for the delivery of products required for their business operation.
-Imagine a scenario where an eCommerce product landing page lists hand sanitizer as “In Stock,” but when a customer places their order the product never arrives.
-That business has not only disappointed that customer, they may have lost their trust and loyalty.
+Imagine a scenario where an ecommerce product landing page lists hand sanitizer as in stock, but when a customer places their order the product never arrives.
+That business has not only disappointed that customer, but they may also have lost their trust and loyalty.
 What’s key here is to have site features, UI/UX, and workflows that are truly representative of customer expectations and provide as much transparency as possible where applicable for the business.

 If you need help understanding what actions to take immediately to navigate this crisis, or, what you need to do to plan for future disruptions, contact us.